glacials/twos.dev/src/cold/apple.md

 For example, multi-touch can be used to drag-and-drop items between apps.

-{{ videos
+{{ template "src/templates/\_videos.html.tmpl" "/img/apple-drag-photos" }}
+{{ template "src/templates/\_videos.html.tmpl" "/img/apple-drag-text" }}

-"Using multi-touch to drag and drop items between apps."
+Using multi-touch to drag and drop items between apps.
-"drag-photos"
-"drag-text"
-}}

 FaceID is about on par with fingerprint unlock on Pixel.
 They each encounter their own troubles,